sujiniku/sujinikuRpgRuntimeCppWin32/specification_eng.md

 item_select : For calculating the cursor position in the item menu.

 __Battle function__
-battle_start: We make the necessary substitution when entering battle.
+battle_start : We make the necessary substitution when entering battle.
 Assignment of enemy HP etc.
-hero_attack: Process in the case where the main character attacks in battle.
+hero_attack : Process in the case where the main character attacks in battle.
-enemy_attack: Processing when an enemy attacks in battle.
+enemy_attack : Processing when an enemy attacks in battle.

 draw_battle_common_before: A function that draws the background of the battle screen.
 However, at present, there is only a pure white background.
 draw_battle_common_after: A function for drawing the HP display field of the battle screen.
 HP is displayed for the whole time in battle, in principle.